Choccy-vr/Boot-Web/README.md

 # Boot-Web
 Website for the Boot YSWS.
+Built with Next.js

 ## Development
 ```